sts-media/sts-media/README.md

 ### Hi there 🔭

-I’m currently working on some awesome web apps using JavaScript...
-I will have demos for public view soon!
+I’m currently working on some awesome web apps using JavaScript... live access coming soon!

 Find me on LinkedIn :: https://www.linkedin.com/in/shawntsuttle/